powercloudsdn/documentation/terms-and-conditions/service-agreement.md

 ## Free trial
-PowerCloud may, at its sole discretion, offer a Subscription with a free trial for a limited period of time (“Free Trial”).
+PowerCloud may, at its sole discretion, offer a Subscription with a free trial for a limited period of time ("Free Trial").

 You may be required to enter your billing information in order to sign up for Free Trial.